-Historically, the major factor contributing to the decline of the plains-wanderer was habitat loss as a result of the widespread conversion of lowland native grasslands to cropping and the cultivation of dense introduced pastures (Baker-Gabb, 1998; Bennett, 1983).
+Historically, the major factor contributing to the decline of the plains-wanderer was habitat loss as a result of the widespread conversion of lowland native grasslands to crops and dense introduced pastures (Baker-Gabb, 1998; Bennett, 1983).
 The loss of habitat has been widespread and extensive, and has caused the distribution of the species to contract markedly.
 The plains-wanderer is now locally-extinct or near extinct in coastal and sub-coastal areas in all four states in which it is known to occur, and is mainly confined to small inland areas that are subject to grazing (Baker-Gabb, 1998, 2002b; Bennett, 1983; Blakers et al., 1984; Llewellyn, 1975).
-In the NSW Riverina, native grasslands are being converted for the cultivation of rice and other irrigated crops.
-Such ongoing, widespread land use changes will further exacerbate the significant declines in the number of plains-wanderers (Baker-Gabb, 2002b).